 Susan L. Taylor leads national campaign to recruit mentors for vulnerable youth.

-- Local organizations and affiliates that joined and endorsed the mentoring movement included: The 4C Coalition in partnership with local affiliates; A. Philip Randolph Institute; CASA; Casey Family Programs; DSHS; King County; King County Superior Court; The Links Inc.; M. L. King County Labor Unions Urban League of Metropolitan Seattle; United Way; and Washington State Mentors.
-Elected Officials supporting the effort are Lieutenant Governor Brad Owen and Councilman Larry Gossett.
+|June 3 2008||The first Seattle CARES Mentoring Movement steering committee meets to begin building the mentoring movement.
+The meeting was well-attended and the organization is encouraged by the community’s participation.
+King County Councilman Larry Gossett adds advice and guidance as he facilitates the steering committee meeting.
+Local organizations and affiliates that join and endorse the mentoring movement include: The 4C Coalition with its local affiliates; A. Philip Randolph Institute; CASA; Casey Family Programs; DSHS; King County; King County Superior Court; The Links Inc.; M. L. King County Labor Unions Urban League of Metropolitan Seattle; United Way; and Washington State Mentors.
+Elected officials supporting the effort are Lieutenant Governor Brad Owen and Councilman Gossett.|